coroiu/ng-conf-2023/NOTES.md

 ```

 ### Router improvements
-  - Router is becoming simpler and more functional to use, especially with standalone components.
+  - Router is becoming simpler and more functional to use, especially with standalone components, search for functional guards (eg. https://dev.to/this-is-angular/how-to-use-functional-router-guards-in-angular-23kf)
   - Route query params can now be injected into components using `@Input()`

 #### Example: Injected params